 The three scenarios above are ones in which you might seek help dealing with what you anticipate could be serious issues at your firm.
 But what if you could summon help far earlier, before problems arise, so that you never again have to worry about the outcome of a regulatory exam in the first place?

-Ascent eases the burden of keeping up with regulatory change by auto-delivering the obligations and rule changes that matter to your firm.
+Ascent eases the burden of keeping up with regulatory change by generating obligations and rule changes that matter to your firm.
 Ascent also automatically generates a detailed audit trail of every activity in the platform so that you can confidently prove compliance and transparency to examiners.

 As the industry leader in developing AI-driven compliance automation software, Ascent makes uncertainty about regulatory applicability and obligations a thing of the past.